hefloryd/reqtool/README.md

 * To build from *within Eclipse*, first set the target platform file in `com.rtlabs.reqtool.releng.target`.
   The perform a normal build.

+#### Capra as a Requirement

+The needed Capra bundles are downloaded automatically as a part of the target platform.

+If that fails, or to work with a modified version of Capra, its source code repository can be cloned, and its projects imported into the Eclipse workspace.

 ### Running